simonsobs-uk/data-centre/docs/user/pipeline/5-Output.md

 5-Output/*
 ```

-We already see how you can transfer any output files from worker nodes in configuring your ClassAd.
+We will see how you can transfer any output files from worker nodes in configuring your ClassAd.
 But this has a limitation that our submit node currently only has ~200GiB and is not suitable to write large amount of files there.

-Here we will talk about the *de facto* choice to write large amounts of output files on such grid system—storage elements.
+Then we will talk about the *de facto* choice to write large amounts of output files on such grid system—storage elements.